Abraham Maslow: Death

 While jogging, Maslow had a severe heart attack and died on June 8, 1970, at the age of 62 in Menlo Park, California.
 He is buried at Mount Auburn Cemetery.

-Maslow's contributions
+Psychology

 Humanistic psychology

 Most psychologists before him had been concerned with the abnormal and the ill.
 He urged people to acknowledge their basic needs before addressing higher needs and ultimately self-actualization.
 He wanted to know what constituted positive mental health.
 Humanistic psychology gave rise to several different therapies, all guided by the idea that people possess the inner resources for growth and healing and that the point of therapy is to help remove obstacles to individuals' achieving them.
 The most famous of these was client-centered therapy developed by Carl Rogers.

 The basic principles behind humanistic psychology are simple: